 What if my patient asks for a copy of the contact lens prescription before the lens fitting is complete?

 You don’t have to give your patient a copy of the prescription before the fitting is complete.
 However, if you’re prepared to sell your patient contact lenses, you can’t refuse to give them a copy of their prescription on the grounds that their fitting isn’t complete.
 If you’re willing to sell them the lenses, that means their fitting is complete, and you must give them a copy of the prescription.
-Similarly, if you’re willing to sell your patient lenses after renewing their prescription, you must give them a copy of the renewed prescription.
+Similarly, if you are simply renewing a patient’s prescription, you must provide the prescription immediately upon completion of the examination.

 Can I give the prescription digitally instead of on paper?